 The first serious attempt to colonize Acadia began in 1632 after another treaty restored the area to France.
 The French wanted to build a buffer against expansion from the New England colonies to the south and Governor Isaac de Razilly, a cousin of Louis XIII's powerful advisor, Cardinal Richelieu, brought about 300 men and some women to begin the settlement.

 The French settlers drained the flood lands around the Bay of Fundy using sodsod: a layer of ground containing grass and its roots, usually cut into pieces or strips. dikes at first.
 These were later replaced with more permanent dikesdike: a bank of earth or a dam built as a defence against flooding by a river or the sea. and sluicessluice: a gate, usually within a dike or a dam, that holds back or controls the flow of water. to drain rain water.
-By building their houses around the bay rather than clearing forest lands, the settlers didn't disturb the local native people and were able to enjoy an unusually peaceful co-existence with all the Indigenous nations of the area - mostly Mi'kmaq and Malecite.
+By building their houses around the bay rather than clearing forest lands, the settlers didn't disturb the local Indigenous people and were able to enjoy an unusually peaceful co-existence with all the Indigenous nations of the area - mostly Mi'kmaq and Malecite.
 These reclaimed lands were also extremely fertile for farming and crops like wheat, oats and apples were grown in abundance.

 The main Acadian centres were Port Royal (later named Annapolis Royal under the English) and Grand Pré.